-Drop your EXE or DLL file here
+Drop your EXE or DLL files here

-or click to browse files
+or click to browse - drop several files at once for a combined ZIP

-or click to browse files
+or click to browse - drop several files at once for a combined ZIP

 Advanced parsing of Windows Portable Executable files including EXE, DLL, OCX, SCR, CPL, and SYS formats.